ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 <blockquote class="clear"><p>
 Performance is not about Mathematics.
 Performance is about Perception.
-Perception is what makes a site with a very few requests nevertheless feel slow, while a site that delivers search results during tens of seconds can feel fast enough for your user.
+Perception is what makes a site with very few requests nevertheless feel slow, while a site that delivers search results during tens of seconds can feel fast enough for your user.
 User’s perception of your website’s speed is the only true performance measure.

 This talk is about perception, neuroscience and psychology.
 The time is ripe to understand performance from the user’s perspective.